-Doing some background research, I dug up 16 Canadian dividend growth stocks with the longest histories of annual dividend increases.
-Why 16?
+Doing some background research, I dug up 18 Canadian dividend growth stocks with the longest histories of annual dividend increases.
+Why 18?
 I basically cut the list off of companies that have paid increasing dividends for at least 15 years.
 Usually, there is very little change in the list because companies who have a mandate to pay increasing dividends tend to follow that pattern.

-I have created a list below, but more due diligence is required before you buy as the only criteria I used is number of years of increasing dividends.
+I have created a list below, but more due diligence is required before you buy as the only criteria I used is the number of years of increasing dividends.
 This list was created by combining sources from company websites, DividendInvestor.com, and Dividend Growth Investing & Retirement.

 |Company||Symbol||Years of Dividend Growth||10 year avg Dividend Growth Rate||Payout Ratio||Current Yield|

 |Canadian Natural Resources||CNQ||16||20.1%||79.14||2.67%|